-There is an historical Modification (Request 0590, raised by EON and presented to Panel on 21 July 2016) which argued facsimile was no longer a principal communication method within the GB gas industry and sought to explore alternatives along with any rationale for maintaining facsimile as a Code Communication method.
+There is an historical Modification (UNC Request 0590; is an historical Modification raised by EON and presented to Panel on 21 July 2016;) which argued facsimile was no longer a principal communication method within the GB gas industry and sought to explore alternatives along with any rationale for maintaining facsimile as a Code Communication method.
 This modification was withdrawn by the Proposer on 16 August 2016 after Panel voted unanimously to defer, following concerns regarding the scope of the Request and potential safety impacts owing to the (then) use of facsimile as a default communication method for network emergencies.

-The landscape has since changed, and external drivers (PSTN switch-off) now forces the adoption of digital solutions to facsimile obsolescence.
+The landscape has since changed, and external drivers (PSTN switch-off and subsequent facsimile retirement) now forces the adoption of digital solutions to facsimile obsolescence.
 For the past 5 years, Fact24 has been successfully utilised in the deployment of emergency communications to industry during the annual Network Emergency Coordinator (NEC) Industry Exercise.
-Following the successful 2023 NEC Industry Exercise, the largest of its kind to date involving 400+ participants, it is understood that fax machines were not required to transmit any emergency communications.
-This evidence addresses earlier Panel concern that was raised on 21 July 2016 and satisfies that the switch to email will have no material impact on safety during a network emergency.
+Following the successful 2023 NEC Industry Exercise, the largest of its kind to date involving 400+ participants, it is understood that fax machines were facsimile was not required to transmit any emergency communications.
+This evidence addresses earlier Panel concern that was raised on 21 July 2016 and satisfies that the switch to email\removal of facsimile will have no material impact on safety during a network emergency.